AndrewCsontos/git_crawler/README.md

 # git_crawler
-Uses https://www.npmjs.com/package/@octokit/rest to walk an organization's git repos.
+Uses https://www.npmjs.com/package/@octokit/rest to walk an organization's git repos and list topics.

 Goto https://github.com/settings/tokens to generate a personal access token Store it in an environment variable `GIT_ACCESS_KEY`